I cringe when someone tells me, “I don’t have a creative bone in my body.”

 It doesn’t matter what you do to exercise this divine, creative energy.

-Get outside of your “routine”, stretch yourself and mix things up!
+Get outside of your “routine”, stretch yourself mix things up and get creative!

 Let me know how YOU plan to get creative already.
 I’d love to hear from you.